-A hideout for some of the best parties in Singapore – spanning house music, techno and disco – Headquarters by The Council is one nightlife spot that will get your rave on
+A hideout for some of the best parties in Singapore – spanning house music, techno and disco – Headquarters by The Council is one nightlife spot that will get your rave on.

 It’s 3am on a Sunday morning – the riverside bars and seafood restaurants that line the oft-bustling stretch of Boat Quay are dormant, as the formidable CBD skyline peers down from yonder.
 But while stragglers of the streets lumber home like the stumbling undead, muffled pulses can be heard thumping from an inconspicuous shophouse that you might easily walk past without noticing.
-Follow the vibrations, stalk the late-night survivors, spot the small sign on a pillar with a perplexing Morse code symbol, and you’ll eventually find yourself at Headquarters by The Council – possibly the hippest underground club in Singapore right now.
+Follow the vibrations, stalk the late-night survivors, spot the small sign on a pillar with a perplexing Morse code symbol, and you’ll eventually find yourself at Headquarters by The Council – possibly the hippest underground nightclub in Singapore right now.

 You’re not mistaken if you thought you’d heard the name somewhere; The Council – run by Eileen Chan (you might know her as DJ CATS ON CRACK) and Clement Chin (he spearheads the Koi izakaya franchise) – had been nomadically throwing pop-up parties in the rooftops of The Projector, the alleys of Haji Lane, lofts in Circular Road, and wherever their forward-thinking, norm-defying tendencies took them (there was a time when the two chartered a ninja party bus that led me to a secret location, but that’s for another story).
 It was this characteristic of uncertainty that lent a truly left-field appeal to The Council; diehard punters were always stoked about where the next party would be held.
 But since mid-May, the rave-hunting had been rendered unnecessary, and honorary members of The Council could rest easy.
 Headquarters by The Council became their new home.